Slaymish/bank-finances-sync/README.md

 5. (Optional) Reconciles balances.
 6. Leaves all monthly calculations to your existing Sheet formulas.

+To avoid repeatedly re-scanning the same date range, the script now stores a `last_synced_at` timestamp locally (default `sync_state.json`).
+Each new run fetches only transactions newer than that mark (with a 1 ms overlap to respect Akahu’s exclusive `start` parameter) and updates the timestamp once the sync succeeds.
+On a brand new install the script falls back to the configurable `lookback_days` window.

 ---

 ## Why only settled transactions?